Infrared Thermometers.. Can Cause Confusion

 #3 – They Can be VERY Inaccurate

-Infrared thermometers are only accurate on surface that have high “emmisivity”.
-These are things usually soft or porous surfaces like meat, or carpet or drywall.
-Metals have a low emmisity which means that if you are reading a pipe an infrared could read much lower than the correct temperature.
+Basic infrared thermometers are only accurate on a surface that has high “emissivity” of near 1.0.
+These are usually darker, less reflective, generally non-metallic surfaces.
+Metals have a low emissivity (much less than 1 generally) which means that if you are reading a pipe an infrared could read much lower than the correct temperature.

 Infrared thermometers can be useful to do comparisons where reading the correct temperature is less important than comparing one spot to another, such as looking for hot spots in a panel, or checking a zone to see if a damper is open.